dynasty05/qaworkstestautomation/README.md

 2.)
 Go into the directory ContactUsTestAutomation
 3.)
 Issue mvn test

 BUGS FOUND
 ==========
 1.)
-Error message on form when valid details are submitted
+Error message on form when valid details are submitted 2.)
+The mailto address of Email button is wrong (mails to a non-qaworks.com domain)